poplus/home-poplus/_posts/2013-11-26-Poplus-Meeting.md

 + [Pop-it][pop-it] is going to have per-instance private fields, and will use API keys.
 Check out the github issue [here][issue].
 + Ciudadano Inteligente is working on a PMO site, so they (we) are going to check out [Pombola][pombola] to see if it could be reused and extended.
 + More work on [write-it][write-it], focusing on the needs of the new chilean PMO site, poke-it (new project), and pombola.
 + Jen has new changes for the poplus site!
 So we (FCI) need to take a look at that.
+We might try [prose.io](http://prose.io) as a tool for edition.

 [mysociety]: http://mysociety.org
 [pombola]: https://github.com/mysociety/pombola